dlunizg/dlunizg.github.io/labs/lab4_metric.md

     device = 'cuda' if torch.cuda.is_available() else 'cpu' print(f"= Using device {device}")

-    model = # IdentityModel or SimpleSiamese
+    model = # IdentityModel or SimpleMetricEmbedding

     # CHANGE ACCORDING TO YOUR PREFERENCE
     mnist_download_root = "./mnist/"